Schizophrenia Models

 Schizophrenia is diagnosed on the basis of positive symptoms (e.g., auditory hallucinations, paranoia, aimless or purposeless behavior) or negative symptoms (e.g., emotional affect, social withdrawal, reduced movement).
-Accordingly, models of schizophrenia are divided into three general categories 1) general screening, 2) targeted positive symptom models, and 3) targeted negative symptom models.
+Accordingly, models of schizophrenia are divided into two general categories: 1) targeted positive symptom models, and 2) targeted negative symptom models.
 The following models in these categories are offered by NDI:

 Positive Symptom Models